JonathanH94/jonathanh94/README.md

 ### Hi I'm Jonathan Hateley,

-I'm a Junior Data Engineer working in the Healthcare industry.
+I'm a Data Engineer working in the Healthcare industry.
 I primarily work with SQL day-to-day, with some support from Python and PowerShell to build ETL pipelines and automate other daily tasks.

 I'm always looking to expand my skills and knowledge, so you will find a collection of projects on my page, where I have experimented with Programming languages outside the normal scope of Data Engineering.
 <!--